 What to wear for HIIT

 As with any intense workout, you should expect to sweat – in this case, a lot.
 For that reason, your HIIT clothing should be sweat-wicking, comfortable, and breathable.
-Items like the Madison Turbo Men’s Bib Shorts and Short Sleeve Jersey are particularly popular.
+A pair of cycling shorts / bib-shorts and Short Sleeve Jersey are particularly popular.

 Recovering from HIIT

 Due to the intensity of HIIT, it is taxing on the body, and so you should limit your sessions to 3 times a week maximum.
 It is important to allow the body to recover, and you can ensure your body gets what it needs with dedicated Sports Nutrition.
 Brands such as Science in Sport and Torq are popular (and tasty!).